 Like tonsils, adenoids are lymph nodes in throat but unlike tonsils, adenoids can’t be seen easily through the mouth as these are situated in the nasopharynx region higher behind the nose and close to the roof of the mouth (soft palate).

-- Noisy breathing in daytime and snoring during night.
+- Noisy breathing in daytime and snoring during the night.

 - Voice acquires a nasal tone.